silversub/terraform/tutorials/install_redhat_openshift.md

    </tr>
    <tr>
    <td><code>datacenter</code></td>
-   <td>Enter the zone where you want to provision your {{site.data.keyword.Bluemix_notm}} infrastructure.
+   <td>Enter the zone where you want to provision your {{site.data.keyword.cloud_notm}} classic infrastructure.
 To find existing zones, run <code>ibmcloud ks zones</code>. </td>
    <td>dal12</td>
    </tr>
    <tr>
    <td><code>ibm_sl_api_key</code></td>
-   <td>The {{site.data.keyword.Bluemix_notm}} infrastructure API key to access infrastructure resources.
+   <td>The {{site.data.keyword.cloud_notm}} classic infrastructure API key to access classic infrastructure resources.
 Do not enter this information in this file.
-Instead, you are prompted to enter this information when you create the infrastructure resources.
+Instead, you are prompted to enter this information when you create the classic infrastructure resources.
 To retrieve your API key, see [Managing classic infrastructure API keys](/docs/iam?topic=iam-classic_keys).</td>
    <td>n/a</td>
    </tr>
    <tr>
    <td><code>ibm_sl_username</code></td>
-   <td>The {{site.data.keyword.Bluemix_notm}} infrastructure user name to access infrastructure resources.
+   <td>The {{site.data.keyword.cloud_notm}} classic infrastructure user name to access classic infrastructure resources.
 Do not enter this information in this file.
-Instead, you are prompted to enter this information when you create the infrastructure resources.
+Instead, you are prompted to enter this information when you create the classic infrastructure resources.
 To retrieve your user name, see [Managing classic infrastructure API keys](/docs/iam?topic=iam-classic_keys).</td>
    <td>n/a</td>
    </tr>
    <tr>